 - Divergence: A bullish divergence occurs when the RSI creates an oversold reading followed by a higher low that matches correspondingly lower lows in the price.
 A bearish divergence occurs when the RSI creates an overbought reading followed by a lower high that matches corresponding higher highs on the price.

 - Trend Lines: Connect tops and bottoms on the RSI chart itself and trade the trendline break.
 To draw an RSI uptrend line, connect three or more points on the RSI line as it rises.
 A down trendline is drawn by connecting three or more points on the RSI line as it falls.
 The break of an RSI trendline might indicate a potential price continuation or a reversal.

 - Crossovers: Apply a short 5 period RSI (RSI 5) over the longer (default) 14 period RSI (RSI 14) and watch for crossovers.
-When the RSI 5 crosses above the RSI 14, it means that recent prices are getting higher and a buy signal can be generated.
-When the RSI 5 crosses below and becomes lower than the RSI 14, it means that recent prices are declining and a sell signal can be generated.
+When the RSI 5 crosses above the RSI 14, it means that recent prices are getting higher.
+Therefore, a buy signal can be generated.
+When the RSI 5 crosses below and becomes lower than the RSI 14, it means that recent prices are declining.
+Therefore, a sell signal can be generated.